Lybecker/lybeckerblog/_posts/2009-10-14-new-blog-notech.md

 Blog description:

-> Here I&#8217;ll share my opinions, joys and frustrations about software development and IT projects &#8211; both the good stories and horrendous experiences.
+> Here I'll share my opinions, joys and frustrations about software development and IT projects &#8211; both the good stories and horrendous experiences.